AnushaPB/codespacer/README.md

 To build a Docker image for the codespace, we use a [Dockerfile](Dockerfile) that sets up a Docker image with the necessary dependencies for running R. The Docker image is built using a GitHub Action and pushed to the GitHub Container Registry.

 **Docker basics:**  Imagine you bought a brand new Lenovo laptop, installed an Ubuntu operating system on it, installed R and RStudio, installed all of the packages you needed and then gave it to your friend.
-Docker is like doing that but it's a virtual computer than you can share with as many people as you want and set-up however you want it. the main Docker terms to know are:
+Docker is like doing that but it's a virtual computer than you can share with as many people as you want and set-up however you want it.
+The main Docker terms to know are:
 1. **Dockerfile** - text file of instructions for creating the docker image (specifies what operating system, what software, etc.).
 The Docker file is used to build the Docker image.
 2. **Docker image** - package that contains everything we specified in the Dockerfile needed to run the code.
 The Docker image is used to create a Docker container.
 3. **Docker container** - the actual thing that runs and you interact with (like a virtual machine/computer).